 pictures courtesy of Sergey Bezgodov

 When decorated with wood carving in a traditional style, in general affixed by local craftsmen, old houses in the Eastern European or Russian countryside often have a wonderful artistic appeal.
 To be ranked as an art environment, however, the owner of the property himself should have designed and installed the decorations.

 This happens just occasionally and so up to now in these countries such sites are not considered as a specific artistic expression and still get little systematic attention.
 But the times they are a-changing....

-One of the first Russian art environments with a decorated exterior presented in this weblog (in march 2011) was the one created by Sergey Kirillov, the blacksmith of the small community of Kunara, some 70 km west of Yekaterinburg.
+One of the first Russian art environments with a decorated exterior presented in this weblog (in March 2011) was the one created by Sergey Kirillov, the blacksmith of the small community of Kunara, some 70 km north of Yekaterinburg.

 It seems that art environments get increasing attention in Russia

 And now, six years later, here is a post about another blacksmith who transformed the facade of his house into an art environment and who, besides, also lived near Yekaterinburg: Viktor Nikolaevich Volkhin.